-- Cross Over: Level-5 seems to be getting rather fond of this these days.
-First there was Professor Layton VS Ace Attorney, then Inazuma Eleven GO vs Danball Senki and the many TV commercials featuring the protagonists from those two series.
-Both Professor Layton and Danball Senki characters have featured as secret characters in the Inazuma Eleven series, and a puzzle from Professor Layton and the Azran Legacies features the characters of Inazuma Eleven GO.
+- Crossover: Level-5 seems to be getting rather fond of this these days.
+First there was Professor Layton vs. Ace Attorney, then Inazuma Eleven GO vs LBX: Little Battlers eXperience and the many TV commercials featuring the protagonists from those two series.
+Professor Layton, LBX: Little Battlers eXperience, and Yo-Kai Watch characters have featured as secret characters in the Inazuma Eleven series, and a puzzle from Professor Layton and the Azran Legacy features the characters of Inazuma Eleven GO.

-- Schedule Slip: Their recent games are getting pretty bad about this, in regards to Western releasing.
-White Knight Chronicles took 14 months to be released in the US, while Professor Layton and the Unwound Future took 22.
-Inazuma Eleven takes the cake, though - it was released in Europe in January 2011, two and a half years after its Japanese release (but then again, it's a case of No Export for You in North America).
+- Late Export for You: Their recent games are getting pretty bad about this, in regards to Western releasing.
+White Knight Chronicles took 14 months to be released in the US, while Fantasy Life took 21 and Professor Layton and the Unwound Future took 22.
+Inazuma Eleven takes the cake, though - it was released in Europe in January 2011, two and a half years after its Japanese release, and the US three more years after that.

-- Serious Business: Puzzles, football, and model kit are taken to new levels in their games.
+- Serious Business: Puzzles, soccer/football, and model kit are taken to new levels in their games.

 - What Could Have Been: Back in 2008 they announced a game for the PSP called Ushiro, it was going to be a Horror RPG of all things which had quite a creepy atmosphere and an interesting Premise (Trailer for it here).
 And it was, like Ni no Kuni, a collaboration with Studio Ghibli, a game very different than what either company has worked on.
 Sadly it was canceled though.
 Three Light Novels and a Manga for it has been released, and ten years later it was announced that it will be brought back for the Switch due to fan demand